DOCS

 Set up Prometheus Alertmanager ingestion

-Forward Prometheus Alertmanager alerts into HowlOps as incidents using a webhook receiver and a HowlOps token.
+Forward Prometheus Alertmanager alerts into HowlOps as alerts and incidents using Alertmanager's native OpsGenie receiver pointed at HowlOps.

 What you will configure

-• Verify a real alert flows through to a HowlOps incident
+• Verify a real alert flows through to HowlOps

 Time: ~5 minutes · Requires: a running Prometheus Alertmanager.
 Works on any plan, including Free On-call — external alert ingestion is free.